shuyueW1991/AnsysFluent17.0JouForFixedLiftCalculation/README.md

 ## mffoil03
 This is the file that has the information of the cores to be called.
 It is thought to be put at my desktop, which /home/user03/
+The content of it is simply a line: ibcn03:20

 ## seek_solution_Dichotomy.sh
 This file dominates the process of find the corresponding angle of attack to the fixed lift.